 - Maintain a healthy lifestyle.
 One of the best ways to ease stress when selling your home is adapting and maintaining a healthy lifestyle.
 Get plenty of sleep and exercise, eat healthy foods like fruits and vegetables, nuts, seeds and lean proteins that increase energy and clarity.
 Walk for 30-60 minutes each day or take your kids to the park and have quality time together.
 These added efforts will keep you physically, mentally and emotionally healthier, improving how you respond to potential stress.

 - Accept the facts and be flexible.
 Any change in routine can increase stress.
 The longer your house is on the market, the more cleaning, showings, accommodating, scheduling etc. you will endure.
 Selling a house takes time so you want to have realistic expectations.
 Your property may realistically have more wear and tear compared to your competition.
 Your home may be worth less than you thought it was.
 Knowing the facts and being flexible will help alleviate the stress you’re already experiencing.
 Stay positive, hopeful and trust the process!
 When you hire an integrity driven Realtor who knows the local market, he or she will be honest about what you need to know even if when it’s difficult to hear.

 Do you have questions about the market?
-Not sure if now is the right time to make a move?
+Are you planning to sell or buy a home?
 Contact us today!
 We’d be happy to answer all your questions, and when you’re ready, we’ll do everything we can to help the process be as smooth and less-stressed as possible.